jgeumlek/WiimoteGlue/README.md

 * Read in control mappings from files.
 Set up a file per game, and you can switch between them easily.
 * Uses the Linux gamepad API button defintions rather than ambiguous labels like "A","B","X","Y"  or "Button 0" for the virtual gamepad.
 * Virtual gamepads persist for as long as WiimoteGlue is running, so even software not supporting gamepad hotplugging can be oblivious to Wii remotes connecting/disconnecting.
-* Also creates a virtual keyboard/mouse device that can be mapped.
+* Can also map events to a keyboard or mouse, rather than a gamepad.
 * Assuming proper file permissions on input devices, this does not require super-user privileges.

 ##Example of Why You Might Use WiimoteGlue